KinshukAuthorities/gameengine2d-pro/README.md

 I used Codex with GPT‑5.6 throughout development to build the whole editor, c++ scripting base, standalone game feature, all the components,tools,panels investigate runtime and hot-reload issues, implement editor and installer workflows, build hub, improved visual scripting, improve project packaging and validate everything The Provided Feedback ID Contains the longest And most descriptive chat I have did for This Engine.

 I directed the product scope, chose the features and priorities, tested the editor and game workflows, and made the final release decisions.
-The work included native-script reload reliability, project management, installer packaging, the Abyss of Hollows template, and the release verification path.

 - **Codex Session ID:** `019f6664-fcff-7812-8dce-f3910c4b6615`
 - **Development record:** [`docs/CODEX_BUILD_LOG.md`](docs/CODEX_BUILD_LOG.md)